Kim family (North Korea): Ancestry

-Kim Il-sung
+Kim Il Sung

-Kim Il-sung married twice and had six children.
-He met his first wife, Kim Jong-suk, in 1936, marrying her in 1940.
-She bore sons Kim Jong-il (born 1941 or 1942) and Kim Man-il (born 1944), and daughter Kim Kyong-hui (born 1946) before dying while bearing a stillborn daughter in 1949.
-Kim Jong-suk was born 24 December 1917 in Hoeryong in (North) Hamgyo’ng Province.
+Kim Il Sung married twice and had six children.
+He met his first wife, Kim Jong Suk, in 1936, marrying her in 1940.
+She bore sons Kim Jong Il (born 1941 or 1942) and Kim Man Il (born 1944), and daughter Kim Kyong Hui (born 1946) before dying while bearing a stillborn daughter in 1949.
+Kim Jong Suk was born 24 December 1917 in Hoeryong in (North) Hamgyo'ng Province.
 Her family and she fled Korea to Yanji, Jilin (Kirin) Province around 1922.
-In October 1947, Kim Jong-suk presided over the establishment of a school for war orphans in South P’yo’ngan Province, which became the Mangyo’ngdae Revolutionary School.
-When the school opened in west Pyongyang one year after its foundation, Kim Jong-suk also unveiled the country's first statue to Kim Il-sung.
-In 1949, Kim Jong-suk was once again pregnant.
+In October 1947, Kim Jong Suk presided over the establishment of a school for war orphans in South Pyongan Province, which became the Mangyongdae Revolutionary School.
+When the school opened in west Pyongyang one year after its foundation, Kim Jong Suk also unveiled the country's first statue to Kim Il Sung.
+In 1949, Kim Jong Suk was once again pregnant.
 She continued public activities, but her health diminished.
 She died on 19 September 1949 due to complications from pregnancy.
-Kim Il-sung had three children with his second wife, Kim Song-ae: Kim Kyong-il (born 1951), Kim Pyong-il (born 1953), and Kim Yong-il (born 1955).
+Kim Il Sung had three children with his second wife, Kim Song Ae: Kim Kyong Il (born 1951), Kim Pyong Il (born 1953), and Kim Yong Il (born 1955).
 He had two younger brothers, Kim Chol-ju and Kim Yong-ju and a sister.

-When Kim Il-sung's first wife died, Kim Song-ae was not recognized as Kim Il-sung's wife for several years.
-Neither partnerships had public weddings.
-Born Kim So’ng-p’al in the early 1920s in South P’yongyang Province, Kim Song-ae began her career as a clerical worker in the Ministry of National Defense where she first met Kim Il-sung in 1948.
-She was hired to work in his residence as an assistant to Kim Jong-suk.
-In addition to doing secretarial work for the Kims, she also looked after Kim Jong-il and Kim Kyong-hui.
-After Kim Jong-suk's 1949 death, Kim Song-ae began managing Kim Il-sung's household and domestic life.
+When Kim Il Sung's first wife died, Kim Song-ae was not recognized as Kim Il Sung's wife for several years.
+Neither partnership had public weddings.
+Born Kim Sŏngp'al in the early 1920s in South P'yongyang Province, Kim Song-ae began her career as a clerical worker in the Ministry of National Defense where she first met Kim Il Sung in 1948.
+She was hired to work in his residence as an assistant to Kim Jong Suk.
+In addition to doing secretarial work for the Kims, she also looked after Kim Jong Il and Kim Kyong-hui.
+After Kim Jong Suk's 1949 death, Kim Song-ae began managing Kim Il Sung's household and domestic life.

-In 1953, Kim Song-ae gave birth to her first child with Kim Il-sung, a daughter named Kim Kyong-jin (Kim Kyo’ng-chin).
-She went on to have at least two other children with him, sons Kim Pyong-il (b.
-1954) and Kim Yong-il (b.
+In 1953, Kim Song-ae gave birth to her first child with Kim Il Sung, a daughter named Kim Kyong Jin (Kim Kyong Chin).
+She went on to have at least two other children with him, sons Kim Pyong Il (b.
+1954) and Kim Yong Ill (b.
 1955).

 Kim Kyong-hui became North Korea's first female four-star general.
-Her husband Jang Sung-taek was the second most powerful person in Korea before his December 2013 execution for corruption.
+Her husband Jang Song-thaek was the second most powerful person in Korea before his December 2013 execution for corruption.
 Their 29-year-old daughter overdosed on sleeping pills in 2006 while in Paris.
 It has also been reported that Kim Yong-il, who was dispatched to serve in Germany, died from cirrhosis of the liver in 2000.